Do you want to turn theory into practice while building, fostering, and enhancing professional contacts and networks in industry?

 - All students completing a research internship are required to complete the CaRST ‘Preparing for your Research Internship’ course prior to commencement.

-- The University of Adelaide offers all PhD students completing an eligible research internship a 3-month research internship scholarship
+- The University of Adelaide offers all PhD students completing an eligible Research Internship a 3-month research internship scholarship, if they are not engaged as an employee by the industry partner.

 - Prior to the internship, an agreement covering intellectual property (IP) will be executed by all parties.
 Typically, students will assign any project and internship IP to the industry partner, while any background research IP will be retained by the student/University.